-ETHL is a venue for postgraduate students and early career researchers in Historical Linguistics to engage in theoretical discussion relevant to the issues addressed in this field.
-We aim to provide young researchers with a platform to discuss issues at the intersection of theoretical and historical linguistics, enabling historical linguists to explore the role of theory in their work and its relevance to synchronic theory.
-Furthermore, we hope to foster connections and create a community of theoretical historical linguists.
+ETHL is a venue for postgraduate students and early career researchers in Historical Linguistics to engage in theoretical discussions relevant to the issues addressed in this field.
+We aim to provide young researchers with a platform to explore questions at the intersection of theoretical and historical linguistics, enabling historical linguists to reflect on the role of theory in their work and its relevance to synchronic approaches.
+Furthermore, we hope to foster connections and build a community of theoretical historical linguists.

 Contact the organisers by writing to: seminar [at] ethl [dot] uk